 Boston Bar – The Bell in Hand Tavern

 After lunch at Union Oyster House, The Bell in Hand Tavern is right next door.
-Oozing with historical touches, the nation’s oldest continuously operating tavern is a great stop for a local beer or cider as you plot out the rest of your day.
+Oozing with historical touches, the nation’s oldest continuously operating tavern is a great stop for a local beer or cider as you plot out the rest of your day in Boston.

 The Bell in Hand Tavern is located at 45 Union St, Boston, MA 02108, United States.